eoinsheehan/blog/draft/design-patterns.md

 check quote - "duck typing implements interfaces which reveal anstractions"

-### Summary of Dependencies
-Need to be most concious of this with classes that have lots of dependencies and are likely to change.
+Its important to be particularaly concious of dependencies with classes that have lots of dependencies and are likely to change.

+The following graph provides a good abtract summary of the signs to look out for and equally the cases which are not as worrying.

-Insert sketch of graph from book
+-- Insert sketch of graph from book --

+The goal is to look to avoid situations in the top right where classes that are likely to change have many dependencies.
+Whereas all other states are more likely not as much of an issue as they do not have this dangerous combination.

+-- quote of avoiding top right --

 ## Dependencies
 - One of the benefits of using an interpreted language is that the dependency is on a class that implements an interface which is much more flexible
 If you are mindful of dependencies and develop a habit of routing injecting them, your classes will naturally be loosely coupled.

 ## Single Responsibility
 A class should be cohesive in that everything the class does should be highly related to its purpose.
 Methods, like classes, should have a single responsibility. by keeping single responsibility with methods will assist when the time comes to make a new class.
 There is a link between single responsibility and dependencies.
 By virtue of the fact that classes have a single responsibility they will have to communicate with each other.

 ## Abstraction -- move this below interfaces as interfaces reveal abstractions

 -- quote on interfaces reavealing abstractions --

 The wonderful thing about abstraction is that they represent common, stable qualities.
-Abstractions by their very nature tend to have many dependencies but will not change very much Duck typing reveals abstractions that may otherwise not be visible.
+Abstractions by their very nature tend to have many dependencies but will not change very much.
+Duck typing reveals abstractions that may otherwise not be visible.
 When it comes to abstractions it is better to have a sample of a number of similar classes to inform the creation of the abstract class.

 ## Interface Segregation ( I in SOLID)

 -- quote on interfaces --

 The conversation between objects takes place using their interfaces;
-In Solid principles the "I" stands for interface segregation. i.e. that larger interfaces should be split into smaller ones Deciding on the messages that an object public responds to should be carefully considered.
+In Solid principles the "I" stands for interface segregation. i.e. that larger interfaces should be split into smaller ones.
+Deciding on the messages that an object public responds to should be carefully considered.
 The more messages that it responds to, the more that can be sent to it and, back to our friend of dependencies once more, this will make things more likely to get out of hand.
 - Interfaces should reveal it's primary responsibilies, and that in itself should encompass a Single responsibility
 - private interfaces on the other hand handle implementation details which the sender does not need to know
 - public interfaces should be throughly documented in tests.